raiden-network/microraiden/docs/tutorials/blockchain.rst

 With our demo app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The easiest way to get same TKN on the Ropsten-network is to use our JavaScript application
+The easiest way to get some TKN on the Ropsten-network is to use our JavaScript application
 that we host with our µRaiden `live-demos <https://demo.micro.raiden.network>`_.

 Altough this is part of a specific demo-application, you can just use the upper part of the dialogue